qenta-cee/woocommerce-qcs/woocommerce-wirecard-checkout-seamless/readme.txt

 * WordPress 4.4+
 * WooCommerce 3.0+

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+2. Execute `composer install` in the plugin directory.
+This should create a directory named vendor.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress.